Trump's allies offer public praise but privately worry after debate - KESQ

 “Do more of that,” the Trump adviser said.

+“I thought it was a great evening,” Trump told reporters at the White House.
+“I think the ratings were very high.
+And it was good to be there, felt very comfortable and I appreciate all the good words.”

+He also pinned blame on Wallace, the Fox News host who moderated the debate.

-“Two on one was not surprising, but fun,” he wrote, one in a string of morning-after messages that framed Biden’s performance as a losing one.
+“Two on one was not surprising, but fun,” he wrote on Twitter, one in a string of morning-after messages that framed Biden’s performance as a losing one.

 “Nobody wants Sleepy Joe as a leader, including the Radical Left (which he lost last night!),” he wrote.